 3. University of Georgia, Athens, Georgia

-The University of Georgia (UGA) was chartered in 1785.
-It is home to more than 34,000 students enrolled in 170 programs through 17 colleges and schools.
+In 1785, Georgia became the first state in the U.S. to charter a state-supported university—the University of Georgia (UGA).
+The school is home to 35,197 students enrolled in 170 majors and academic programs across 17 colleges and schools.
 The College of Family and Consumer Sciences (FCS) is home the Department of Textiles, Merchandising and Interiors.
 The Department offers several programs for aspiring fashion merchandisers.
 Offerings include Fashion Merchandising (BS FCS), an MS in Merchandising & International Trade, and a PhD with an Emphasis in International Merchandising.
 A Fashion Merchandising Minor is also on the menu.

-Program highlights include the London Study Abroad Program and opportunities to study in China, Tokyo, Ghana and more; optional membership in the student organizations such as the Student Merchandising Association or the Fashion Design Student Association, and possible internship opportunities at companies such as Macy’s, Nicole Miller, Nordstrom, Nieman Marcus, Escada, Marc Jacobs, Armani Exchange, Target and many others.
+Program highlights include the London Study Abroad Program and opportunities to study in places such as China, Tokyo, and Ghana, optional membership in the student organizations such as the Student Merchandising Association or the Fashion Design Student Association, and possible internship opportunities at Macy’s, Nicole Miller, Nordstrom, Nieman Marcus, Escada, Marc Jacobs, Armani Exchange, Target and many others.
 Students may also participate in the annual UGA Fashion Week.

-Founded in 1801, the University of South Carolina is home to nearly 32,000 students enrolled in more than 250 academic degree programs through 16 colleges and schools.
+Founded in 1801 as South Carolina College, the University of South Carolina is home to just over 32,000 students enrolled in more than 250 academic degree programs through 16 colleges and schools.
 The College of Hospitality, Retail and Sport Management (HRSM) offers serval programs for aspiring fashion merchandisers.
-Offerings include a BS in Fashion Retailing with a Concentration in Fashion Merchandising and a Master of Retailing.
-An accelerated Bachelor's/Master's program is also on the menu.
+Offerings include a BS in Fashion Retailing with a Concentration in Fashion Merchandising and a Master of Retailing (M.R.).
+An accelerated Bachelor/Master's Degree in Retailing is also on the menu.

 Program highlights include the opportunity to complete two internships, participation in USC Fashion Week, access to organizations such as Retail and Fashion Merchandising Graduate Student Organization (RFMGSO), the National Retail Federation, and Fashion Board at USC.
 Students have the opportunity to attend Fashion Week in New York City and they have access to a wide variety of study abroad opportunities.
 For example, the College of HRSM has a global exchange program with the University of Aruba (UA), which allows students to study at UA for an entire semester.
 Other study abroad opportunities include Paris, Italy, London, Macao-China, Punta Cana-Dominican Republic, China, Switzerland, and Germany.

-Louisiana State University (LSU) was founded in 1860.
-It is home to more than 29,000 students enrolled in more than 200 programs through 11 colleges and schools.
+Louisiana State University (LSU) opened its doors in 1860.
+The school is home to more than 31,500 students enrolled in over 200 programs across 11 colleges and schools.
 The College of Agriculture, Department of Textiles, Apparel Design, and Merchandising (TAM) offers several programs for aspiring fashion merchandisers.
 Offerings include a BS in Textiles, Apparel Design, and Merchandising (BS TAM) with a Concentration in Merchandising, and MS and PhD Degrees in Human Ecology with a Concentration in Merchandising.

 Program highlights include optional membership in the Fashion Association at LSU (FALSU), access to state-of-the art facilities such as an apparel production lab, textiles testing and processing lab, and body scanning lab, and access to the LSU Textile & Costume Museum and Historic & Archaeological Textile and Apparel Research Laboratory.
 Students also have the opportunity to complete an internship and participate in the Annual Fashion Show.

-Program highlights for MS students include access to assistantship and travel opportunities as well as the opportunity to submit articles for presentations at the ITAA yearly conference.
+Program highlights for MS students include the option to choose a thesis or non-thesis track, access to assistantship and travel opportunities, and the opportunity to submit articles for presentations at the ITAA yearly conference.
 Graduate students also have the opportunity to study abroad.